SeldonIO/seldon-core/docs-gb/models/securing-endpoints.md

 **Note** There are many types of authorization policies that you can configure to enable access control on workloads in the mesh.
 {% endhint %}

-In the following example, you can secure the endpoint such that any requests to the end point without the access token are denied.
+In the following example, you can secure the endpoint such that any requests to the endpoint without the access token are denied.

 To secure the endpoints of a model, you need to:
 1. Create a `RequestAuthentication` resource named `ingress-jwt-auth` in the `istio-system namespace`.
 Replace `<OIDC_TOKEN_ISSUER>` and `<OIDC_TOKEN_ISSUER_JWKS>` with your OIDC provider’s specific issuer URL and JWKS (JSON Web Key Set) URI.